 An Officer or Director may resign at any time by giving written notice to the CCIAOR Board of Directors.
 Unless otherwise specified in the notice, the resignation shall take effect upon receipt and that individual shall cease all responsibilities and duties assigned to that position.
 Any individual who has resigned their Officer or Director position shall be disqualified from serving on the CCIAOR or CCIMLS Board of Directors for a period of twenty-four (24) months following their resignation.

+Any Officer or Director who is absent for three (3) consecutive Board of Directors meetings will be deemed to be a resignation unless the Director petitions the Board to remain in office and the Board unanimously agrees.

 Removal of Officers and Directors.

-In the event that an Officer or Director of the CCIAOR is considered incapable of fulfilling his/her fiduciary duties to the CCIAOR, but will not resign from office, the Officer or Director may be removed from office under the following procedure:
+In the event an Officer or Director of the CCIAOR is considered incapable of fulfilling his/her fiduciary duties to the CCIAOR, but will not resign from office, the Officer or Director may be removed from office under the following procedure:

 Petition